 If the body is not properly hydrated, there may be less water in the semen, causing it to be thick or chunky.

 Anyone who wonders whether the thickness of their semen results from a health issue should drink plenty of water and see whether this resolves the issue.

 The condition can develop for no apparent reason, or it can occur when a person has an infection, such as one in the urinary tract or a sexually transmitted infection (STI).

 Oxidative stress may also cause leukocytospermia.
 Over time, especially as a person ages, free radicals and reactive oxygen species may accumulate in the genital tract.
 In response, white blood cells may build up in the reproductive tract, and there may be inflammation.

 Usually, a doctor treats leukocytospermia with antibiotics, and antioxidants, which combat oxidative damage, may also help.

 Whether these interventions increase the chances of pregnancy remains unclear.

 Semen is made up of sperm from the testicles, seminal fluid from the seminal vesicles, and a small amount of fluid from the prostate.
 The semen then travels through the ejaculatory ducts and into the urethra, where it is ejaculated.

 Problems with the functioning of either the prostate or seminal vesicles may make the semen unusually thick.

-Specifically, the thickness may indicate that an issue in the seminal vesicles is causing the prostate to secrete more fluid or that there has been a change in the proteins that the prostate and seminal vesicles add to semen.
+Specifically, the thickness may indicate that an issue in the seminal vesicles is causing the prostate to

 Some people may experience other symptoms of prostate problems, such as painful ejaculation, pain when urinating, or frequent urination.